Updated: Aug 2023

 You say L&D and they think, those damn people that make the horrible compliance eLearning I have to do every 6 months!

-Although this was the norm, times have most certainly changed.
+Although this was the norm, times have changed.

-Fast forward to now where the digital evolution continues to flip the world and L&D on its head.
+Fast forward to now where digital technologies continue to flip the world and L&D on its head.

 Information is everywhere, it’s generally free, available across multiple devices and it’s on demand.

-We can easily identify some of the issues that arise with old-guard learning professionals’ suite of skills.
+We can easily identify some of the issues that arise with old-guard learning professionals’ suite of skills with these facts.

 I’m not saying that the skills and experience of facilitators or trainers aren’t useful.
-They still very much are, yet we also need more, much more in addition to this.
+They are, yet we also need more, much more in addition to this.

 Today L&D teams are more than just classroom facilitators, we are enablers, partners and guides in a world of change.